fleetdm/fleet-gitops/README.md

 ## GitHub setup

 1. Clone the [GitHub repository](https://github.com/fleetdm/fleet-gitops), create your own GitHub repository, and push your clone to your new repo.
-Note that a workflow will run once and fail because the required variables haven't been added (step 2 and 3).
+Note that a workflow will run once and fail because the required variables haven't been added (step 2).

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` secrets to your new repository's secrets.
 Learn how [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 [Create an API-only user](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user) with the "GitOps" role and set `FLEET_API_TOKEN` to your user's API token.
 If you're using Fleet Free, set the API-only user's role to global admin.